(click on "TRAILING-EDGE" to return to the main menu)

 .

-Bob, in 1950 at the age of 22, as a Senior in electrical engineering at UC Berkeley and member of the Society of Electrical Engineers, a student chapter of the AIEE.
-Upon his graduation, he enlisted in the Air Force where he dutifully served for an 11-month tenure.
-After his military service, Bob pivoted to civilian life, securing a position within the Department of Defense.
-Here, he worked on highly classified sonar systems for military submarines, possibly nuclear submarines.
-As 1953 rolled around, Bob embarked on a new professional journey.
-That fall, he joined the esteemed Friden Calculator Company, where he was tasked with helping design top secret electronics to process encrypted messages.
-At the time, Friden had a cryptographic contract with the National Security Agency (NSA) that required top secret security clearances, which Bob obtained.
-Then, from a prototyping construction project that started sometime before May of 1961, to the launch in 1964 (fully photo-documented in the Robert A. Ragen Archive), Bob revolutionized personal and scientific computing with his fully-transistorized desktop computer, the Friden EC-130, which the Smithsonian Institution now proudly displays.
-This breakthrough marked a crucial turning point in desktop personal computing history, as transistors completely replaced the earlier vacuum and switching tubes that were bulky, power hungry, prone to overheating and, hence, greatly restricted in the ability to miniaturize.
-The advent of fully-transistorized personal computing, combined with the relentless miniaturization that followed, ultimately led to today's personal computing.
+Bob Ragen, shown above in 1950 at the age of 22, as a Senior in electrical engineering at UC Berkeley and member of the Society of Electrical Engineers, a student chapter of the AIEE.
+Upon graduation, Bob enlisted in the Air Force where he served for a 11-month period.
+After this service, Bob pivoted to civilian life, securing a position within the Department of Defense as an electrical engineer.
+Here, Bob worked on highly classified radar systems for military submarines (possibly nuclear), to detect airborne attacks.
+In 1953, Bob embarked on a completely new adventure.
+That fall, he joined the esteemed Friden Calculator Company, where he was tasked with helping design top secret electronic circuits for decoding encrypted messages.
+At the time, Friden had a cryptographic contract with the National Security Agency (NSA) that required top secret security clearances, which Bob naturally obtained.
+Then, from a prototyping construction project that started sometime before May of 1961, to the corresponding launch in 1964 (fully photo-documented in the Robert A. Ragen Archive found here at MoTET), Bob revolutionized personal and scientific computing with his fully solid state (fully-transistorized, etc.) desktop computer, the Friden EC-130, which the Smithsonian Institution now proudly displays in its halls.
+This breakthrough marked a crucial turning point in desktop personal computing history, as transistors now completely replaced the earlier vacuum and switching tubes that were bulky, power hungry, produced too much heat and, hence, greatly restricted in the ability to miniaturize.
+The advent of solid state (fully-transistorized, etc.) personal computing, combined with the relentless solid state miniaturization that followed, ultimately led to today's era of both personal and scientific computing.

 .